Stockton Mayor Talks Successes, Challenges in State of the City Address

 He began his speech celebrating what he's proud of in Stockton.

-“Just the sheer amount of work we’ve done the last 18 months — from the programs we’re launching, from the basic guaranteed income demonstration to advance peace, to the Stockton Scholars scholarship,” he said.
+"Just the sheer amount of work we’ve done in the last 18 months -- from the programs we’re launching, from the basic guaranteed income demonstration, to Advance Peace, to the Stockton Scholars scholarship," he said.

-“I’m starting to really feel this energy like things are moving,” Chamber of Commerce President Diane Vigil said.
-“Things are changing, it’s an exciting place to be.”
+"I’m starting to really feel this energy like things are moving and things are changing," Chamber of Commerce President Diane Vigil said.
+"It’s an exciting place to be."

 Vigil credits that to organizations coming together.